strashila/BlackDuckCMDTools/GetAllScans/Readme.md

-**GetAllScans** is a tool that gets the list of all the scans in the hub, and marks if they are mapped to a project version, or unmapped
+**GetAllScans** is a tool that gets the list of all the scans in the hub, and marks if they are mapped to a project version, or unmapped, adds a Codelocation name, version URL
+and codelocation scanSize

 /api-doc/public.html#codelocation-list